calculix/cae/README.md

 - Thread for periodic checking of CGX WID.
 Connect/disconnect CGX automatically in the background.

 Parsers:
-- Check in includes are opened correctly.
+- Check if includes are opened correctly.
-- Peparse mesh/model after tree.actionDeleteImplementation.
+- Reparse mesh/model after tree.actionDeleteImplementation.
 - Parsers for loads and boundary conditions.
 - Have a look at [INP parser](https://github.com/crmccreary/AbqParse): My parser does not support keyword line continuation.